modular-component/website/docs/extensions/official/with-conditional-render.md

 - `withConditionalRender` also takes a `FunctionComponent` as parameter, and renders it when the `condition` argument is _not_ set to `false`.

-`withCondition` and `withConditionalFallback` are multiple, so it's possible to chain multiple conditions with a different fallback for each.
-Subsequent calls to `withCondition` will take into account preceding conditions, so that `withConditionalRender` is only called when all conditions return `true`.
+Calls to `addCondition` will take into account preceding conditions, so that `withConditionalRender` is only called when all conditions return `true`.

+Calls to `addConditionalFallback` will take into account preceding fallbacks, so that only the _first_ falsy-condition fallback is rendered.

 ## Usage